2025 artists impression of Blackpool Multiversity

 The aim is to relocate the existing B&FC Park Road campus into the town centre and support the town’s wider regeneration strategy.

 The next few years will be challenging for every business.
 It’s essential there are centres of excellence reacting to the changing nature of the economy, marketplace and industry sectors.
 Organisations need reskilling opportunities to help them survive and flourish.
+Delivering a state-of-the-art purpose built campus in the town centre will future proof higher education and learning on Fylde Coast for many years to come.
+The potential of something of this calibre for Blackpool is extremely exciting.

 Key Benefits

 • Built environment uplift.
-The Multiversity’s development will provide uplift to an area that has not previously benefitted from significant investment, improving the built environment significantly, and supporting the creation of high-quality, pedestrianised, public open space.
+The Multiversity’s development will provide uplift to an area that has not previously benefitted from significant investment.
+Improving the built environment significantly, and supporting the creation of high-quality, pedestrianised, public open space.

 Funding the New Blackpool Multiversity